 The 3.50 mgd from the SRW was approved by the SFWMD during a five-year temporary allocation period from 2017 to 2022 to allow time for the City to develop an alternative water supply.
-That alternative became the purchase of 1.0 mgd of raw water from the C-51 Reservoir anticipated to begin operation in October 2020.
-Beginning in the year 2023, the City's Biscayne Aquifer base allocation from the SRW will fall from 3.50 mgd to 3.26 mgd and the offset allocation from the SRW will be 1.0 mgd.
+That alternative became the purchase of 1.0 mgd of raw water from the C-51 Reservoir anticipated to begin operation in October 2021 December 2022 based on the latest information received by the City of Hallandale Beach from Palm Beach Aggregates.
+Beginning in the year 2023 or commencement of C-51 operations, the City's Biscayne Aquifer base allocation from the SRW will fall from 3.50 mgd to 3.26 mgd and the offset allocation from the SRW will be 1.0 mgd.
 Thus, by 2023, the total Biscayne Aquifer allocation will be 8.29 mgd.